*This post may contain affiliate links for which I earn commissions.*

 Features Of The Felco Pruners:

-- There’s a manually adjustable center bolt for aligning the play between the cutting blade and the anvil blade.
+- There’s a manually adjustable center bolt for aligning the play between the cutting blade and the anvil counter blade.

-- They’re available in different models to suit small or large hands and also available for left-handers.
+- They’re available in different models to suit small or large hands and are also available for left-handers.

 - Additionally, replacement parts are available including blades and springs.